cppandpython/bootlocker/README.md

 <br>

-bootlocker — pre-OS authentication tool that runs at the boot stage.
+bootlocker — pre-OS authentication tool that runs at the boot stage
-Supports both BIOS (MBR) and UEFI (EFI) platforms.
+             Supports both BIOS (MBR) and UEFI (EFI) platforms

 <br>